Qualifying Papers (QPs)

 QP1 traditionally must be defended by the end of the Spring semester in the second year.

 Students who need an extension may request this from their QP committee; however, requests are subject to review by the committee and can result in approval or denial.
-Extensions should not be counted on to complete any program requirements.
+Extensions should not be relied on to complete any program requirements.

 If the student's QP committee grants an extension request, the Department Manager and DGS must be notified, and the student can continue to work on their QP1 through the Fall semester of their third year.